 The most familiar summer flowering perennials such as Hostas or Geraniums, Osteospernum, and Euphorbia can be divided in autumn as there is still lots of warmth in the soil to root the plant well before the Winter.

-Here is a super simple way you can teach the kids to make seed bombs by recycling paper.
 It’s an easy way to make your garden a little bit brighter!

 In fact it’s not just your garden that could benefit, wasteland at the edge of your car parking area or on the round-a-bout on your way to school can all be improved easily and make such a huge difference to everyone who sees them.